Dias Jirenbayev

-Dias Erzhanovich Jirenbayev (Диас Ержанович Джиренбаев; born 3 October 2003) is a Kazakh figure skater.
-He is the 2022 CS Denis Ten Memorial Challenge silver medalist, 2024 Coupe du Printemps champion, 2022 Denkova-Staviski Cup bronze medalist, 2022 Sofia Trophy bronze medalist, and a five-time Kazakhstan senior national medalist (silver in 2020-2022, bronze in 2019 and 2023).
+Dias Erjanūly Jirenbaev (also Jirenbayev; Диас Ержанұлы Жиренбаев; born 3 October 2003) is a Kazakh figure skater.
+He is the 2022 CS Denis Ten Memorial Challenge silver medalist, 2024 Coupe du Printemps champion, 2022 Denkova-Staviski Cup bronze medalist, 2022 Sofia Trophy bronze medalist, and the 2025 Kazakhstan senior champion.

 Personal life

 Jirenbayev was born on 3 October 2003 in Taraz, Kazakhstan.
-He and his family would eventually move to Astana.
+He and his family eventually moved to Astana.

 He is currently a student at the Kazakh Academy of Sports & Tourism.

 Career

 Early career

 Jirenbayev began figure skating in 2012 at the age of nine.
 He initially trained at the Astana Palace of School Children, where he was coached by Vladimir Victorovich Rudi.
-In addition, Svetlana Chernikova would also eventually coach him during his childhood.
+In addition, Svetlana Chernikova also coached him during his childhood.

 2019–20 season

 Prior to the season, Jirenbayev left the Astana Palace of School Children and began training at the Astana Diamond Skates instead.
 It was there where Aygul Shavaleeva and Georgi Klochko would become his new coaches.
-Debuting on the 2019–20 ISU Junior Grand Prix circuit, he would finish fifteenth at 2019 JGP Russia.
+Debuting on the 2019–20 ISU Junior Grand Prix circuit, he finished fifteenth at 2019 JGP Russia.
 He then competed on the junior level at the 2019 Denis Ten Memorial Challenge.